 As you may already know, the two most common types of diabetes are type I and type II.
 Both of these, if not treated properly, may lead to serious complications.
 Among which:

-In fact, according to CDC diabetes represents the 7th most common cause of untimely death here in the U.S.
+In fact, according to the CDC diabetes represents the 7th most common cause of untimely death here in the U.S.

-Techniques in acupuncture which are needed for treating diabetes may differ from those needed for the treatment of pain.
+Techniques in acupuncture that are needed for treating diabetes may differ from those needed for the treatment of pain.
 Medical puncture contains a wide variety of versatile techniques and styles, yet it appears that only three of them are used for treating diabetes.